PORRIDGE-ZOU/PORRIDGE-ZOU/README.md

 - 🤔 I am a student from Cornell University majoring in CS and Math, with minors in Game Design and Music..
 - 👯 I’m looking for collaboration on Game Projects.
 Check [this](https://github.com/Baymax-ray/CS-3152-G6) out: the current game I'm working on (in a group of 8)!
 - 📫 How to reach me: hz252@cornell.edu
 - 💡 I am also interested in musicking and reading.
+Check out my original music works: [My Music](https://drive.google.com/drive/folders/1BNlJSl5nKWqsN-sIwThOZx64IjiqJyqm?usp=share_link)
 - [LinkedIn](https://www.linkedin.com/in/haoxuan-zou-b8227721a/)
 <!--- 🌱 In terms of CS, I’m currently learning Game Design/Web Design/ML techniques.-->